Marteilia

 Marteilia is a protozoan genus of organisms that are parasites of bivalves.
 It causes QX disease in Sydney rock oysters and Aber disease in European flat oysters.
-After being infected by Marteilia, bivalves lose pigmentation in their visceral tissue and become emaciated (Carrasco, Green, & Itoh, 2015).
+After being infected by Marteilia, bivalves lose pigmentation in their visceral tissue, and become emaciated (Carrasco, Green, & Itoh, 2015).

 History

 In the late 1960s and early 1970s, there was a huge decline in European flat oyster (Ostrea edulis) population in Brittany, France.
 This had a huge socioeconomic impact in Europe.
 Marteilia refringens was discovered to be the cause of this decline in oyster (Grizel et al., 1974).
 Around the same time, Marteilia sydneyi was also found to be causing mortalities in Sydney rock oyster (Saccostrea glomerate) in Australia (Perkins & Wolf, 1976).

-There has been some success in breeding strains of Sydney rock oyster that are resistant to Marteilia ('QX disease').